 WHEN IS THE BEST TIME TO VISIT the Northern Territory?

-If you are trying to decide when is the best time to visit the Northern Territory the main thing to consider is the weather and your tolerance of it!
-Along with being more comfortable, most of the best festivals are held to coincide with the best weather.
+If you are trying to decide when is the best time to visit the Northern Territory, the main thing to consider is the weather and your tolerance of it!
+Along with being more comfortable, the best festivals are scheduled to coincide with the best weather.
+I have visited both in the middle of high season and once in the hot wet season when we are advised to stay away both have their pros and cons.
+Read on so you know what to expect when you visit.

 This page may contain affiliate links.
 Read our full disclosure policy for more information.